 Stress-free guinea pigs are more likely to be open for socializing and human interaction.
 Happy piggies are always willing to play and bond with their owners.
 Not having enough space can contribute to that stress which can make our pets unwilling to interact or play with.
 If this happens, owners might not be able to see a guinea pig’s true personality.

-4 guinea pigs would require an even bigger space: a minimum of 13 square feet.
+The C&C Cage you need for 4 guinea pigs would require an even bigger space: a minimum of 13 square feet, which means for 4 guinea pigs a C&C Cage 2x6 or bigger should be suitable.

 Offbeat Club offers different sizes for guinea pig cages ranging from 7.5 to 16 square feet.
 Click this link to find out more about our C&C cages.